kergoth/dotfiles/vim/bundle/autoformat/README.md

 * `yapf` for __Python__ (supports formatting ranges).
   Vim-autoformat checks whether there exists a `.style.yapf` or a `setup.cfg` file up in the current directory's ancestry.
   Based on that it either uses that file or tries to match vim options as much as possible.
-  It is readily available through PIP.
   Most users can install with the terminal command `sudo pip install yapf` or `pip install --user yapf`.
   YAPF has one optional configuration variable to control the formatter style.
   For example: